appcanary/podcast/source/posts/2017-03-13-episode-one.html.markdown

 filename: appcanary-ep1.mp3
 duration: "31:25"
 explicit: true
+description: In our inaugural episode, Max and Phill discuss MongoDB ransomware, and the opacity of algorithms.
+Produced by Katie Jensen.

 ---

 In our inaugural episode, Max and Phill discuss MongoDB ransomware, and the opacity of algorithms.
+Produced by [Katie Jensen](https://twitter.com/katiejensen).

 <audio controls preload="metadata" style=" width:300px;">
 	<source src="/mp3/appcanary-ep1.mp3" type="audio/mpeg">